 Transferring images and artwork from a computer, scanner or digital camera always involves some kind of colour conversion.
-The digital colour scheme RGB combine light to make white, whereas the printable colour scheme CMYK combine ink to make black – and these different systems must be synchronized.
-Therefore, understanding how colours behave and should be managed during the prepress and printing processes, is crucial for the end result.
+The digital colour scheme RGB combine light to make white, whereas the printable colour scheme CMYK combine ink to make black.
+These different systems must be synchronized.
+Understanding how colours behave and should be managed during the prepress and printing processes, is crucial for the end result.

 The RGB colour scheme is used in digital devices such as computers, scanners and cameras.
 The monitors in these devices use red, green and blue light to display colour.
 Each parameter (red, green and blue) defines the colour on a scale from 0 to 255.
 For example, an RGB value set to “0, 0, 255” is a bright blue and a value of “255, 255, 255” is white.
-Since four-colour printing presses use ink rather than light to define colours, certain bright and vibrant RGB colours you can see on your monitor will not appear as bright in print.
+Four-colour printing presses use ink rather than light to define colours.
+This means that certain bright and vibrant RGB colours which you can see on your monitor won't appear as bright in print.

 Calibrations are crucial

-To ensure the best printed result, with optimized colour match, you should always make sure that your monitors are calibrated and that your colour guides are up to date.
-Other aspects to keep in mind to ensure a smooth colour conversion is to use correct colour profiles and a reliable colour conversion program during the prepress phase.
+Ensure the best printed result with optimized colour match.
+You should always make sure that your monitors are calibrated and that your colour guides are up to date.
+Also ensure a smooth colour conversion by using correct colour profiles and a reliable colour conversion program during the prepress phase.